Philosophy & Ethics

 Careers

-A degree in Philosophy and Ethics is excellent preparation for teaching the subject at A level, and equips you with the intellectual skills and perspectives needed for facing the ethical and ideological challenges of the contemporary world.
+A degree in philosophy and ethics provides excellent preparation for teaching the subject at A level and equips you with the intellectual skills to navigate ethical and ideological challenges in the contemporary world.

-This prepares you for a range of careers including law, media, public administration, social and community work.
-Many graduates enter the teaching profession and you will also be well positioned to pursue postgraduate studies in philosophy and related humanity subjects.
+Graduates develop strong critical thinking, textual analysis, report writing, and oral communication skills, which are highly valued by employers.
+This prepares you for careers in law, media, public administration, social and community work, and teaching.
+You will also be well positioned to pursue postgraduate studies in philosophy and related humanities subjects.

 Enhancement opportunities